Entebbe raid: Western Bloc

 Western nations spoke in support of the raid.
 Switzerland and France publicly praised the operation.

 West Germany praised the raid and used it to advance its push for a multilateral U.N. convention against hostage-taking.
 Although the United States strongly backed the initiative, its support alienated many developing nations, which feared the convention could give great powers cover to infringe on weaker states' sovereignty.
-Despite the setback, West Germany persisted in its efforts, later leading the 1979 International Convention against the Taking of Hostages.
+Despite the setback, West Germany persisted in its efforts, later leading to the 1979 International Convention against the Taking of Hostages.

 In the United States, the raid’s coincidence with the American bicentennial sparked the "Entebbe Derby," a dramatic surge in media attention, books, films, and television portrayals.
 President Gerald Ford publicly congratulated Israel, while members of Congress introduced 12 separate resolutions praising the operation and urging an international conference on terrorism.
 Under Colonel Charles Beckwith's leadership, the Army began laying the groundwork for the Delta Force, though it only received full authorization after the GSG 9 antiterrorist raid on Lufthansa Flight 181 in 1977.
 Despite blanket public support for the raid, Henry Kissinger privately criticized Israeli use of U.S. equipment during the operation during a conversation with Israeli Ambassador Simcha Dinitz.
 In mid-July 1976, the supercarrier and her escorts entered the Indian Ocean and operated off the Kenyan coast in response to a threat of military action by forces from Uganda.

 The hijacked aircraft's pilot, Captain Michel Bacos, was awarded the Legion of Honour, and the other crew members were awarded the French Order of Merit.

 In the ensuing years, Betser and the Netanyahu brothers – Iddo and Benjamin, all Sayeret Matkal veterans – argued in increasingly public forums about who was to blame for the unexpected early firefight that caused Yonatan's death and partial loss of tactical surprise.

 In a letter dated 13 July 1976, the Supreme Commander's Staff of the Imperial Iranian Armed Forces praised the Israeli commandos for the mission and extended condolences for "the loss and martyrdom" of Netanyahu.

 F-BVGG, the aircraft in the hijacking of Air France Flight 139, was repaired and returned to service with Air France.
 In April 1996, the aircraft was leased to Vietnam Airlines for three months.
 In December the same year, the aircraft was converted into a freighter and was delivered to S–C Aviation, having been re-registered as N742SC.
 In 1998, the aircraft was delivered to MNG Airlines and re-registered as TC-MNA.
 In 2009, the aircraft was placed into storage at Istanbul Atatürk Airport and was scrapped in 2020.